Yellowstone National Park has been delighting visitors with its stunning scenery and impressive wildlife since 1872.

 If you’re looking for a place with good food for dinner and drinks, I recommend Last Chance Pub.
 Their burgers, salads and ciders are fantastic, making this the perfect last stop on your brewery tour.

-Billings is also known for its outdoor activities.
+Some of the best things to do in Billings MT are found outdoors.
 There are several parks dotting the city providing various activities.
 You can even try fly fishing along the Yellowstone River.

 If you like wine tasting as much as I do, head over to Yellowstone Cellars and Winery.
 They have a large tasting room where you can sample a flight or simply enjoy a glass or two (or three).
 The owners and staff are really friendly, so don’t be shy about striking up a conversation.